MeloneGuy/cs50-website-final-project/readme.md

 Created with Javascript, CSS and HTML.
 Used plain HTML, Javascript and CSS on purpose to get familiar with using it during CS50x from Harvard.

+Always have been a big fan of a website having a switch between two modes.
+Besides that a big fan of parallax scrolling.
+Therefor I tried making these 2 features the main design for my portfolio.

 ## Key features:
 - Collapsibles.
 - Slider.